 Repeat the HEAL process as often as possible during the day.

 In order to install positive feelings in the body and mind, it is helpful to paint your gratitude while you are feeling it.
-In this way, you will have a visual imprint afterward to meditate upon.
+In this way, you will have a visual imprint afterwards to meditate upon.
 I enjoy creating intentional energy paintings to anchor and extend good feelings in my body.
-I have found that painting watercolor is a profound way to anchor gratitude into my consciousness.
+I have found that watercolor painting is a profound way to anchor gratitude into my consciousness.